How to Get Back Your Money from a Company That’s Closing Down in Singapore

 Please note that CASE is neither a regulator nor an enforcer as it does not adjudicate, but only makes communication between the company and you easier.
 It thus cannot guarantee that you will get your refund.

-CASE can only assist you by requesting the company to attend a mediation session with you in hopes of reaching a compromise.
+CASE can assist you only by requesting the company to attend a mediation session with you in hopes of reaching a compromise.
 Should the company be uncooperative or unresponsive, you might have to engage alternative options in getting your refund.

 4. Filing a Proof of Debt with the Company’s Liquidator